José Guadalupe Gallegos: Political career

 At age 23, Gallegos was elected and served as sheriff of San Miguel County, New Mexico from September 1851 through September 1853.
-The Sheriff's office was located in Las Vegas, NM.
-11 years after Jose Guadalupe's death, railway work crews struggled to build the line between La Junta and Raton, and the first Santa Fe train entered New Mexico December 7, 1878.
+The Sheriff's office was located in Las Vegas, New Mexico.
+Eleven years after Jose Guadalupe's death, railway work crews struggled to build the line between La Junta and Raton, and the first Santa Fe train entered New Mexico December 7, 1878.
 According to Ralph Twitchell, "without exception, in the days of construction of the Santa Fe railway into the Southwest, there was no town which harbored a more disreputable gang of gamblers, desperadoes, and outlaws than did Las Vegas.
 They controlled, for a while, the local police officers, and the dance halls, and public resorts were the scenes of many shooting affrays and robberies.
 In the new town, in the immediate vicinity and in front of the present Castenada hotel, were located some of the most disreputable saloons, dance-halls, and resorts ever in frontier days.
 The gambling houses never closed and the gambling fraternity did about as they pleased.
 It finally became necessary to organize a committee of one hundred for the safety of the better classes and visitors to the place.
 Several desperadoes were summarily dealt with, taken from the jail or from their resorts and hung.
 Notice was served upon every 'undesirable' to leave forthwith and in this manner the town was rid of as desperate a gang of cutthroats and "bad men" as ever congregated in one place in the Southwest."
-At the time that Gallegos held the sheriff's office, San Miguel County included the present Guadalupe County, which was created from the southern portion of San Miguel County February 26, 1891 by an act of the New Mexico Territorial Legislature.
+At the time that Gallegos held the sheriff's office, San Miguel County included the present Guadalupe County, which was created from the southern portion of San Miguel County February 26, 1891, by an act of the New Mexico Territorial Legislature.